Dinukaprathi/ShopeEase---E-commerce-Platform/README.md

         products or records – for app-specific data

-    Improve UI with modern frameworks (e.g., Tailwind or React).
+    Improve UI with modern frameworks.

     Add file upload or image management functionality.